 The problem with Strats is singular: the price.
 While some of us may be able to dish out several months’ paychecks on an instrument (who needs to eat, anyway?), it just isn’t practical for everyone, and with prices ranging from $600 to several thousand dollars, depending on the year and model, a nice Stratocaster can be extraordinarily elusive.

-Here’s the good news… Fender’s child company, Squier, makes a cheaper version of the famous axe that’s more accessible for the Average Joe.
-The Squier Strat comes in a variety of models (different fingerboard wood, with or without the tremolo bar, different pickup types, and so on), but this review will be on the Squier Bullet Stratocaster with Tremolo bar.
+The Squier Strat (no, not a squire stratocaster guitar, this isn’t the Medieval times) comes in a variety of models: different fingerboard wood, with or without the tremolo bar, different pickup types, and so on.
+But this review will be on the Squier Bullet Stratocaster with Tremolo bar.

 So, let’s get crackin’!